OCD

 Is childhood OCD curable?

-Childhood OCD is highly treatable with the right interventions, children can learn to manage their symptoms effectively and live fulfilling lives.
+Childhood OCD is highly treatable.
+With the right interventions, children can learn to manage their symptoms effectively and live fulfilling lives.
 Treatment equips children with skills to manage their obsessions and compulsions.

 How does OCD change from childhood to adulthood?

 The fear or obsession and compulsions might change as children enter adolescence and adulthood.
 It can become more complex and detailed over time.
-As children mature, they develop a better understanding of OCD and recognize the intrusive nature of their thoughts.
+As children mature, they develop a better understanding of OCD and recognise the intrusive nature of their thoughts.

 What age is OCD for kids?